baltermia/python-spotify/README.md

 ## Setup

-This program won't wrok on its own.
+This program won't work on its own.
 Please populate the [config.ini](https://github.com/baltermia/spotify-to-pdf/blob/main/src/config.ini) source file with the aqcuired credentials you get below.

 ### Spotify Credentials